IishuJainn/Sports_EDA/README.md

 # EDA for Forbes Highest Paid Athletes 1990-2020

 This is a data analysis project using the Forbes highest paid athletes data between 1990 and 2020.
-The data is taken from Kaggle and can be found here.
+The data is taken from Kaggle and can be found at "https://www.kaggle.com/datasets/parulpandey/forbes-highest-paid-athletes-19902019".
 The purpose of this project is to understand the distribution of the highest paid athletes based on various parameters like nationality, sport, year, etc.

 ## Dependencies
 The following libraries are required to run this project: